John McLaughlin (musician): 1980s

+In 1985 McLaughlin was reunited with Miles Davis once more on having worked the You're Under Arrest album.
+He would also appear on Davis' concept album Aura four year later.

 In 1986, he appeared with Dexter Gordon in Bertrand Tavernier's film Round Midnight.
 He also composed The Mediterranean Concerto, orchestrated by Michael Gibbs.
 The world premier featured McLaughlin and the Los Angeles Philharmonic.
 It was recorded in 1988 with Michael Tilson Thomas conducting the London Symphony Orchestra.
 Unlike what is typical practice in classical music, the concerto includes sections where McLaughlin improvises.
 Also included on the recording were five duets between McLaughlin and his then-girlfriend Katia Labèque.

 In the late 1980s, McLaughlin began performing live and recording with a trio including percussionist Trilok Gurtu, and three bassists at various times; firstly Jeff Berlin, then Kai Eckhardt and finally Dominique Di Piazza.
 Berlin contributed to the trio's live work only in 1988/89, and didn't record with McLaughlin.
 The group recorded two albums: Live at The Royal Festival Hall and Que Alegria, the former with Eckhardt, and the latter with di Piazza for all but two tracks.
 These recordings saw a return to acoustic instruments for McLaughlin, performing on nylon-string guitar.
 On Live at the Royal Festival Hall McLaughlin used a unique guitar synth that enabled him to effectively "loop" guitar parts and play over them live.
 The synth also featured a pedal that provided sustain.
 McLaughlin overdubbed parts to create lush soundscapes, aided by Gurtu's unique percussive sounds.
 He used this approach to great effect in the track Florianapolis, among others.